 from 3 to 18 years of age: 5 years.

-Minors of up to 14 years of age must travel in the company of at least one parent or a legal guardian, otherwise the name of the person, agency or transport company to which the minor in question has been entrusted must be indicated on the passport or in a statement by someone authorised to give consentand validated by the Police (Questura) or consular authorities.
-Legal parents or guardians may also request that the passport issuing office list the names of their children on their passports.
-Where this is not the case, before travelling it is recommended that parents of legal guardians obtain a certificate of family status or birth certificate for their minor children to display at the border of foreign States that may require such substantiation in the interests of preventing the abduction of minors.
+Legal parents or guardians may also request that the passport issuing office list their names on the minors’ passports.
+Where this is not the case, before travelling it is recommended that parents or legal guardians obtain a certificate of family status or birth certificate for their minor children to be shown at the border of foreign States that may require it in the interests of preventing the abduction of minors.

-New legislation went into effect on 4 June 2014 regarding the statement of accompaniment, which is aimed at more fully ensuring the protection of minors, and at facilitating border controls and the submission of the statement by electronic means (e-mail, certified e-mail, fax).
-The principal innovations include:
+New legislation entered into force on June 4, 2014 regarding the accompanying person’s declaration, which is aimed at ensuring greater protection of minors and at facilitating border controls and the submission of the declaration by electronic means (e-mail, certified e-mail, fax).
+The major innovations include:

-the statement of accompaniment must refer to a single journey (to be understood as including the return trip) from the minor’s country of residence to a predetermined destination, not to exceed, normally, a period of 6 months;
+- Shall refer to a single journey (to be understood as including the return trip) from the minor’s country of residence to a predetermined destination, and shall normally not exceed a period of 6 months;

-legal parents or guardians can name up to a maximum of two accompaniers who, in any case, will remain alternative to each other;
+- legal parents or guardians can name up to a maximum of two accompanying persons who, in any case, shall remain alternative to each other;

-when submitting the statement of accompaniment, the legal parent or guardian can ask that the names of the accompaniers, duration of the journey and destination be stamped on the minor’s passport or, alternatively, that those data be reported on a separate statement to be stamped by the authorised issuing office;
+- when submitting the accompanying person’s declaration, the legal parents or guardians can ask that the names of the accompanying persons, the duration of the journey and the destination be stamped on the minor’s passport or, alternatively, that said data be reported on a separate statement to be printed by the authorised issuing office;

-in the case that the minor is entrusted to the care of an agency of transport company, in order to ensure the completeness and legibility of the journey data, only the above-mentioned separate statement is issued.
-It is advisable, in advance of purchasing the ticket from the transport company, to verify its willingness to accept the minor’s being entrusted to it.
+- in case the minor is entrusted to the care of an agency of transport company, with a view to ensuring the completeness and legibility of the journey data, only the above-mentioned separate statement shall be issued.
+Before purchasing the ticket from the transport company, it is advisable to check its willingness to accept the minor being entrusted to it.

 a) duly documented permanent pathology or physical impediment (e.g. medical certificate from a local health agency, hospital, etc.);